 Third year.
-Students must take two 9-unit courses in thefirst and second quarter, and one 9-unit course in the third quarter.
-Each course must be completed with a grade B or better.
 Beginning in their third year, and in all subsequent years, all students should also enroll in the 3-unit graduate student seminar (SS282) every quarter.
 Every student must make a presentatation in this class at least once a year.
 Students should enroll in Research in Social Science (SS300) for the units remaining to reach 36.